NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 factorial 5
 ```

-In a similar fashion, the `geometric-client` will read its inputs from a file containing a list of area computation operations to perform and will invoke the server to compute them.<br>
+In a similar fashion,
+the `geometric-client` will read its inputs from a file
+containing a list of area computation operations to perform and will invoke the server to compute them.<br/>
 In the following, a sample input file to compute the areas of a square with side length `3` and a circle with radius `2`:

 ```text